-Below, we collect and selectively annotate examples of eco-television, both developed for broadcast television and streaming service, which we refer to in our research and teaching.
+Below, we include a few examples of eco-television, both developed for broadcast television and streaming services, from our mediography.

 Edge of Darkness (Campbell, 1985)